What’s the standard counter overhang? Discover the standard commercial bar dimensions for proper countertop overhang for seating and ergonomics.

-BAR DIMENSIONS – STANDARD COUNTER OVERHANG WITH ERGONOMICS
+BAR DIMENSIONS – STANDARD COUNTER OVERHANG FOR ERGONOMICS

 When it comes to bar tops, many people have a misconception of what’s the standard counter overhang.
 Designing a bar for a basement is one thing, but in commercial bar design, we’re dealing with customers and bartenders.
 One thing’s for certain: we want to maximize the experience of those sitting at the bar as well as those working behind the bar.
 There’s greater leeway on the customer’s side of the bar, since the range for comfort is actually pretty wide.
 For the bartenders, however, we need to design for ergonomics so we can reduce back fatigue.
 In fact, our commercial bar designs are expressly geared for maximum bartender comfort and efficiency – which translates into maximum profits for the bar owners.